piltom/epd-emu/README.md

 # IT8951 1bpp A2_MODE emulator

 Small utility for developing graphic interfaces for the IT8951 EPD driver, in particular with the 10.3" Waveshare display.

-This is a quick and dirty tool made to be able to visualize my development without carrying a screen taped to styrofoam on the train :)
+This is a quick and dirty tool made to be able to visualize my development without carrying a screen taped to styrofoam on the train 😅

 # The display and data load alignment

-While testing out modifications of the sample code I run into problems when the X px coordinates of an image load do not align with 4 bytes.
-The controller seems to be rounding the coordinates up to the nearest 4 byte alignment.
+While testing out modifications of the sample code, I ran into problems when the X px coordinates of an image load do not align with 4 bytes.

+The controller seems to be rounding the coordinatesu up to the nearest 4 byte alignment.

 Depending on how many bits per pixel you are using, this results in different pixel alignments.

 The image width must also be 4 byte padded, otherwise it will also get rounded up and the resulting image will be deformed (photos to come).

 For now the emulator only supports 1bpp (bits-per-pixel) because it is anyway the only bpp setting